 We have provided links here to the relevant information on different websites, to help you understand who the professionals are.
 The websites tell you about the services and what support they offer either directly to the families or through educational settings like schools/nursery or college.

 Professionals and services connected to Education

 Worcestershire Children First Education Services deliver education support services to schools, Early Years settings and Post 16 establishments.
 The webpages have details of their specialist support teams and services (more detail below), as well as useful information, advice and guidance for schools which families may find useful.
 Website: WCF Education Services (opens in new window)

-Autism and Complex Communication Needs Team - Specialist teachers who work with children and young people and provide support to schools Website: Autism/Complex Communication Needs Team (opens in a new window)
+Autism and Complex Communication Needs Team - Specialist teachers who work with children and young people and provide support to schools Website: Autism and Complex Communication Needs (CCN) Team (opens in new window)

 Educational Psychologist Service - Educational Psychologists help children or young people who are experiencing difficulties with their access to learning.
 These difficulties may include behavioural, social or emotional needs.
 Website: Educational psychologists (opens in a new window)

 Early Years Inclusion Team – the team offer support to early years settings who have a child who is known to Worcestershire’s Pre-School Forum.
 Early Years Inclusion Service (opens in new window)

 Hearing Impairment Team - the team provides advice and support throughout the county regarding the educational needs of hearing-impaired children.
 Website: Hearing Impairment Team (opens in a new window)